JoaoAHaupt/flags-quiz/README.md

 To run the Flag Quiz App locally, follow these steps:

-Clone the repository: git clone https://github.com/JoaoAHaupt/flags-quiz Navigate to the project directory: cd flag-quiz-app Install dependencies: npm install
+Clone the repository: git clone https://github.com/JoaoAHaupt/flags-quiz Navigate to the project directory: `cd flags-quiz` Install dependencies: `npm install`
-Start the development server: npm start
+Start the development server: `npm start`
 Open your browser and navigate to http://localhost:3000 to view the app.